 Information about students training to become teachers on courses of initial teacher education (ITE) that lead to qualified teacher status for September 2020 to August 2021.

-This is the latest release in the series: Initial teacher education
+This is not the latest release in the series: Initial teacher education

 For 2020/21, the Education Workforce Council (EWC) set the allocations for ITE courses in Wales.
 This is based on whether they are training to be primary or secondary school teachers and whether they are taking postgraduate or undergraduate courses.